dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 * [Access-Control-Request-Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers): A list of request headers that the app sets on the actual request.
 As stated earlier, this doesn't include headers that the browser sets, such as `User-Agent`.
 * [Access-Control-Allow-Methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Methods)

 If the preflight request is denied, the app returns a `200 OK` response but doesn't send the CORS headers back.
 Therefore, the browser doesn't attempt the cross-origin request.
 For an example of denied preflight request, try the [Delete [EnableCores] button](https://cors3.azurewebsites.net/test) on the deployed sample.
+Using the F12 tools, the console app shows an error similar to one of the following, depending on the browser:

+* Firefox: Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at `https://cors1.azurewebsites.net/api/TodoItems1/MyDelete2/5`.
+(Reason: CORS request did not succeed).
+[Learn More](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSDidNotSucceed)
+* Chromium based: Access to fetch at 'https://cors1.azurewebsites.net/api/TodoItems1/MyDelete2/5' from origin 'https://cors3.azurewebsites.net' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

 To allow specific headers, call <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.WithHeaders*>: